greensponge/aurelia-dotnet-template/README.md

 Then run the command: `dotnet run` and navigate to http://localhost:5000.

-To change from port 5000 go to `Program.cs` and edit the line: `.UseUrls("http://localhost:5000/")`
+To change from port 5000 go to `Program.cs` and edit the line: `.UseUrls("http://localhost:5000/")`.

-In order for hot-module-reload to work you need to make sure your environment is set for development: `$Env:ASPNETCORE_ENVIRONMENT = "Development"`
+In order for hot-module-reload to work you need to make sure your environment is set for development: `$Env:ASPNETCORE_ENVIRONMENT = "Development"`.

 ### Testing
 There are two npm scripts saved to the `package.json`.